mohammadsultani/hipo7-chat-app-boiler-plate/README.md

 # hipo7-chat-app-boiler-plate
 A boiler plate setup for building a real-time chat application with MEVN stack.

-Clone the repo and run npm install in root directory and in clint as well.
+Clone the repo and run npm install in root directory and in client directory.

 All the required dependencies are already installed.

 To run frontend => npm run serve in client directory.